akku1506/Graph-Algorithms/README.md

 		It assumes that your program is compiled into dfs.out executable and takes input.txt file as input and output.txt file as output.

 		./dfs.out input.txt output.txt
+## kruskal.cpp

+It finds MST of a given graph using Kruskal’s algorithm.

+Program take as input a text file which contains the weighted graph as input.
+Output of the program should be edges that part of MST, output each edge as it gets selected to be part of MST on a separate line.

+	eg.
+		Input file (input.txt)

+		5,u
+		a,b,c,d,e
+		a,b,4
+		b,c,8
+		c,d,2
+		d,e,7
+		b,e,11
+		e,a,6

+First edge is from vertex a to b with weight 4 and so on ....

+		Output file (output.txt)
+		c,d
+		a,b
+		e,a
+		d,e

+It contains the edges that are part of MST, each edge on a separate line as it gets selected.
+Note: Carefully observe the order of vertices mentioned in the edge in output file is the same as mentioned in the input file.

+	Sample Run:
+		It assumes that your program is compiled into kruskalMST.out executable and takes input.txt file as input and output.txt file as output.

+		./kruskalMST.out input.txt output.txt